scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 For turn lane marking detection, we plan on experimenting with the new and improved YOLOv3 [yolov3]_, which was published in April 2018.

 We ran the first round of large-scale parking lot segmentation over Atlanta, Baltimore, Sacremanto, and Seattle.
 The next steps is to run predictions over all of North America where we have high resolution imagery.
 We open sourced Robosat[*]_, our end-to-end semantic segmantion pipeline, along with all its tools in June 2018.
 Users have already started experiementing with building detection on drone imagery from the OpenAerialMap project in the area of Tanzania [tanzania]_.
 We are in the process of making several improvements to our models.
 We recently performed one round of hard negative mining and added 49,969 negative samples to our training set.
 We are also currently working on replacing the standard U-Net encoder with pre-trained ResNet50 encoder.
-In addition, we are replacing learned deconvolutions with upsampling and uses nearest neaighbor upsampling followed by a convolution for refinement instead.
+In addition, we are replacing learned deconvolutions with nearest neighbor upsampling followed by a convolution for refinement instead.
 We believe that this approach gives us more accurate results, while speeding up training and prediction, lowering memory usage.
 The drawback to such an approach is that it only works for three-channel inputs (RGB) and not with arbitrary channels.

+The training data for building segmentation, we generated polygons from tags with attributes “\building=*” except ones tagged as construction, houseboat, static_caravan, stadium, conservatory, digester, greenhouse, ruins.

 .. [*] Robosat is an end-to-end pipeline for extracting physical elements in the landscape that can be mapped from aerial and satellite imagery https://github.com/mapbox/robosat